-Build an end-to-end attribute-based access control strategy with AWS SSO and Okta
+Build an end-to-end attribute-based access control strategy with AWS IAM Identity Center and Okta

 Over the past two years, Amazon Web Services (AWS) has invested heavily in making ABAC available across the majority of our services.
 With ABAC, you can simplify your access control strategy by granting access to groups of resources, which are specified by tags, instead of managing long lists of individual resources.
 Each tag is a label that consists of a user-defined key and value, and you can use these to assign metadata to your AWS resources.
 Tags can help you manage, identify, organize, search for, and filter resources.
 You can create tags to categorize resources by purpose, owner, environment, or other criteria.
 To learn more about tags and AWS best practices for tagging, see Tagging AWS resources.